 Montana Bicycle Laws

 In Montana, bicyclists must follow many of the same traffic rules and regulations as motorized vehicles.
 For example, cyclists must obey all traffic signs and signals, just like drivers of cars and trucks.
-Additionally, specific codes apply only to those navigating Montana on bicycles.
+Additionally, specific codes apply only to those navigating Montana on bicycles, including bicycle accident helmet laws.
 Among these are the following:

-There are additional legal requirements for cyclists traveling on Montana roadways at dawn, dusk, and night.
+Additional legal requirements exist for cyclists traveling on Montana roadways at dawn, dusk, and night.
 Any bicycle ridden at these times must be equipped with a front headlamp and rear red light visible for up to 500 feet and reflective material on the left and right sides that can be seen at a distance of at least 500 feet.

 Montana’s Helmet Laws

 To date, Montana has no universal law mandating that bicyclists wear helmets.
 However, the Montana Department of Transportation encourages all riders to wear helmets, especially in high-traffic areas.
-Furthermore, some municipalities make helmets mandatory for certain cyclists.
+Furthermore, some municipalities have specific bicycle accident helmet laws that make helmets mandatory for certain cyclists.
 For example, Billings requires any cyclist 15 or younger to wear a helmet.

 Wearing a safety helmet can save your life.
 Studies show that helmets can reduce head injuries by 48 percent and serious head injuries by at least 60 percent.
 Cyclists should choose a snug-fitting helmet with a securely fitting chin strap.
 Helmets should not be loose or wiggled around when on the head but should not be tight enough to cause discomfort or headaches.
 Avoid “novelty” helmets and look for helmets approved by the Consumer Product Safety Commission.